 Section VII: Instructional Employee Family and Medical Leave Special Rule.
 Instructional employee.
-The school district can require the employee to remain on family and medical leave until end of the semester if each of the following apply: Leave begins prior to five weeks before end of semester; Leave is for three weeks or more; and Employee will return during last three weeks of semester.
-Last work day of the semester Date of fifth week before end of the semester Date of third week before end of the semester Date of requested leave Length of requested leave Date of return from leave The school district can require employee to remain on family and medical leave for leave other than an employee's serious health condition until end of semester if each of the following apply: Leave begins during last five weeks before end of semester; Leave is greater than two weeks; and Employee will return during last two weeks of semester.
-Last work day of the semester Date of fifth week before end of the semester Date of second week before end of the semester Date of requested leave Length of requested leave Date of return from leave The school district can require the employee to remain on family and medical leave for purpose other than an employee's serious health condition until the end of the semester it each of the following apply: Leave begins during last three weeks before end of the semester; and Leave is greater than five working days.
+The school district can require the employee to remain on family and medical leave until end of the semester if each of the following apply: • Leave begins prior to five weeks before end of semester; Leave is for three weeks or more; and Employee will return during last three weeks of semester.

+Last work day of the semester

+Date of fifth week before end of the semester

+Date of third week before end of the semester

+Date of requested leave

+Length of requested leave

+Date of return from leave

+Date of feturn from leave

+The school district can require employee to remain on family and medical leave for leave other than an employee's serious health condition until end of semester if each of the following apply:

+Leave begins during last five weeks before end of semester; Leave is greater than two weeks; and Employee will return during last two weeks of semester.

+I get month day of the competen

+Last work day of the semester Date of fifth week before end of the semester

+Date of second week before end of the semester

+Date of requested leave

+Length of requested leave

+Date of return from leave

+The school district can require the employee to remain on family and medical leave for purpose other than an employee's serious health condition until the end of the semester if each of the following apply:

+Leave begins during lost three weeks before and of the semester and

+Leave begins during last three weeks before end of the semester; and Leave is greater than five working days.

 Last work day of the semester